Tulsi Gabbard Defends Ellen DeGeneres’ Friendship With George W. Bush

 Daytime talk show host Ellen DeGeneres recently received lots of social media hate for her friendship with George W. Bush after the pair were caught hanging out at a Dallas Cowboys football game.
 DeGeneres later addressed their friendship on her show and posted a clip of the explanation on Twitter, CNN reported.

-DeGeneres expressed her belief that people have forgotten that everyone is different, and that doesn’t have to get in the way of friendships.
+DeGeneres expressed her belief that people have forgotten that everyone is different and that doesn’t have to get in the way of friendships.

 Democratic presidential candidate Tulsi Gabbard recently took to Twitter to address Ellen’s friendship with Bush and referenced her four-minute-long monologue addressing it.